YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Specifies that ROLLBACK can run without requiring exclusive access to the database and the replication instance file.

-Any utility/command attempted while MUPIP JOURNAL -ONLINE -ROLLBACK operates waits for ROLLBACK to complete; the $ydb_db_startup_max_wait environment variable configures the wait period.
+Any utility/command attempted while MUPIP JOURNAL -ONLINE -ROLLBACK operates, waits for ROLLBACK to complete; the $ydb_db_startup_max_wait environment variable configures the wait period.
 For more information on $ydb_db_startup_max_wait, refer to `“Environment Variables” <https://docs.yottadb.com/AdminOpsGuide/basicops.html#environment-variables>`_.

 .. note::
    Because MUPIP ROLLBACK -ONLINE can take a database backwards in state space, please make sure that you understand what you intend it to do when you invoke it.
 YottaDB developed it as a step towards a much larger project and anticipates that it will not be broadly useful in its current form.